-- Insert it into the file and press Save & Close.
+- Insert it into the file and press the Save button.
 Your wp-config.php file should look like this:

 If you prefer using an FTP client, the process will be almost identical.
 You’ll just need to use the FTP account credentials to access the site files.